 Christmas piano “parties” are scheduled in my studio in December.
 This is an opportunity for students to invite a guest and perform for a slightly larger audience in an informal setting.
 We finish the party with a reception.

-An Ensemble Recital is being planned again this year.
+An Ensemble Recital will be planned for spring.
 All students will team up with one or two others and play duets and/or trios in a recital.
-Date and location TBA
+Date and location TBA.

 Other performance opportunities include the Kiwanis Festival (competitive), the APTA Festival (non-competitive), and exams.
 Participating in some or all of these is optional and the decision is made in consultation with parents.